jrfep/T6.5-tropical-alpine-model-calibration/North African Highlands/sahara_ranges.md

 From Search: "Hoggar Mountains (nn) flora and fauna"

-(Vegetation) Botanical and chemical aspects of olive tree [https://doi.org/10.1111/j.1439-0418.1984.tb02694.x]
+(Vegetation) (Other ecosystems) Botanical and chemical aspects of olive tree [https://doi.org/10.1111/j.1439-0418.1984.tb02694.x]

 From Search: "Hoggar Mountains (nn) climate"